Section 8 improves conditions for seniors

 Most of the "comics" are not really funny or interesting, and some I find crass and offensive.

 I would not think to write and ask a newspaper to change what it prints.
 I just skip over or don't read the ones I don't care for.
-My
+My favorites are Frank and Ernest, Family Circus and I used to love B.C. before its untimely disappearance.

 Some people, however, don't have much of a life if they are asking the paper to remove or move the comic Mallard Fillmore, which I happen to like very much.
 Really?
 How pathetic.